Stella Goldschlag: Going underground and collaboration

 After collaborating with Hellmann's arrest, Gestapo investigators found out that Goldschlag had also been in contact with a prominent passport forger named Samson Schönhaus, who operated under the alias Günter Rogoff.
 Schönhaus was involved in an extensive Jewish-Catholic Polish resistance network and had provided at least 40 Jewish prisoners (in the camp in which Goldschlag was kept) with forged food ration cards, passports and various other identity documents.
 Thus, Gestapo officers were desperately looking for Schönhaus, and, discovering Goldschlag's connection to him, they offered her a more permanent arrangement collaborating with them and delivering Jewish fugitives to them: Schönhaus was able to escape to Switzerland after two of his compatriots were exposed, but Goldschlag's arrangement with the Nazis continued.
-She was promised that she and her parents would not be deported plus a reward of 300 Reichsmark for each Jew that she betrayed while she operated mostly around Berlin.
+She was promised that she and her parents would not be deported, plus she would be paid a reward of 300 Reichsmark for each Jew that she betrayed while she operated mostly around Berlin.

 Goldschlag proceeded to comb Berlin for such Jews, and, as she was familiar with a large number of Jews she knew from her years at Goldschmidt School, she was very successful at locating her former schoolmates and handing their information over to the Gestapo, while keeping up the façade as a Untergetauchte herself.
-Some of Goldschlag's efforts to apprehend Jews in hiding included promising them food and accommodation, meanwhile turning them over to the Nazi authorities; she would also follow clues provided to her by the Gestapo.
-She would also monitor funerals of ethnic Germans who were known or suspected to have married Jewish spouses and expose them to Nazi authorities, as pre-war marriages to an "Aryan" allowed some Jews to avoid detection.
-The data concerning the number of her victims varies, depending on different sources of information, from 600 to 3,000 Jews.
+Some of Goldschlag's efforts to apprehend Jews in hiding included promising them food and accommodation; she would also follow clues provided to her by the Gestapo.
+She would also monitor funerals of ethnic Germans who were known or suspected to have married Jewish spouses and betray them to the authorities, as pre-war marriages to an "Aryan" allowed some Jews to avoid detection.
+Estimates of the number of her victims vary, depending on the source, from 600 to 3,000 Jews.
 Goldschlag's charisma and striking good looks were a great advantage in her pursuit of underground Jews.
-The Nazis called her "blonde poison" while Jews in hiding knew her as the "Blonde Lorelei".
+The Nazis called her "blonde poison", while Jews in hiding knew her as the "Blonde Lorelei".
 She was also referred to as "the blonde ghost".

-The Nazis broke their promise of sparing the lives of Goldschlag's parents and deported them, initially to the Theresienstadt concentration camp on 23 February 1944.
-Goldschlag pleaded with her superiors to spare her parents, but to no avail, but was promised to become a honorary Aryan after the war.
+The Nazis broke their promise regarding sparing Goldschlag's parents and deported them, initially to the Theresienstadt concentration camp on 23 February 1944.
+Goldschlag pleaded with her superiors to spare her parents, but to no avail, but was promised to become an honorary Aryan after the war.
 Her parents were later transported to Auschwitz and murdered.
 Goldschlag's husband, Manfred, was deported in 1943 to Auschwitz, along with his family.
 It was the belief of his family that Goldschlag had betrayed even her own husband and in-laws to the Nazis.
-While the claim is not unbelievable given the circumstances, the Kübler family was deported before Goldschlag's collaboration with the Nazis began.
+However, the Kübler family was deported before Goldschlag's collaboration with the Nazis began.